Giveth logo

 Giveth is different from other crowdfunding platforms, like GoFundMe, Indiegogo, Bonfire, Classy, Kickstarter, Patreon and more, in countless ways, not least of which being the attributes described above.
 On a technical level, because Giveth is built on blockchain technology, it also means that every donation is secure, transparent, and tamper-proof.
 There are no fees, no intermediaries, and every transaction is direct: wallet-to-wallet and instantaneous.

 We support donations on multiple chains including Ethereum Mainnet, Gnosis Chain, Optimism, Celo, and Polygon.
 More are always being added.
-Donating to a verified project on Giveth means receiving GIV tokens in return, with the potential for up to 80% of the actual donation.
+Donating to a GIVbacks eligible project on Giveth means receiving GIV tokens in return, with the potential for up to 80% of the actual donation.
 These tokens can be used for a variety of purposes, including earning rewards through staking in the GIVgarden and participating in governance.
 They can also easily be converted to other cryptocurrencies or fiat currencies.

 Giveth projects